 When the results are available, your doctor will discuss them with you.
 You will talk about what the results mean and what you should do next.
 Scores for a LAP test can range from zero to 400, with scores between 20 and 100 being normal.

-A score that is lower than normal may be caused by:
+A score that is higher than normal may be caused by:

 - essential thrombocytosis